Knowledge base

 2Select the Layout tab, under the Table Tools banner.

-3Click Insert Above or Insert Below in the Rows and Columns group
+3Click Insert Above or Insert Below in the Rows and Columns group.

 1Position the cursor to the left of the table, but in close proximity.